So You Want to be Top?

 So You Want to be Top? is a British children's television programme presented by Gary Wilmot.
 It aired for 3 series from 7 November 1983 until 17 December 1985 normally on a Friday afternoon.

 Description

 The show includes sketches and games that are slapstick in nature.
-The contestants were schoolchildren (except for series 3 - see Criticism).
+The contestants were schoolchildren (except for series 3 – see Criticism).
 Much of the dialogue was pun-laden and tended to elicit groans from the audience.
 Scores were decided via a clapometer measuring the volume of the clapping/cheering of the children in the audience.
 Scores were recorded by The Gemini Twins in series 1 and Leni Harper in series 2 and 3.

-One of the show's highlights was the spoof adverts for fake products used in pranks, most of them made by fictional company Top Kid.
+One of the show's highlights was the spoof adverts for fake products marketed at schoolkids, most of them made by fictional company Top Kid.

 Catchphrases

 A number of catchphrases were associated with the show including: